kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016 eel
 Latin			Gymnothorax moringa
-Description     Unlike most fish who use suction to capture their prey, moray eels use two sets of jaws in their throats to drag their prey inside their mouths.
+Description     Unlike most fish who use suction to capture their prey, moray eels use two sets of jaws in their throats to drag prey inside their mouths.